SeriousGuy888/Billzonian/docs/examples/liamland.md

 An island zel Liam had enhealthed their mission.
 Desisting on c island, Liam faktured aggression.
 Kovered with oak trees zel surrounded by water.
-Liam instantly kogged tu have it all slaughtered.
+Liam ak kogged tu reg have so slaughtered.

 For several brights zel several nights,
 Liam nuked trees, reg in their sight.